r4lseigaming/darwin-launcher/README.md

-# darwin-launcher
-Formerly a R* revival, now a steam knockoff made in Electron
+### Darwin Launcher
+steam for cheapskates

+written in TS and Electron

+### how to run at home
+pls give me time to make the scaffolding kthx